vios-s/tsaftarislab.github.io/_pages/join_us.md

 ![Team]({{ base_path }}/assets/images/joinbanner.jpg)

-Currently we have open positions, see below.
+For any current open positions, see below.

 ## Why Join VIOS {#vios}
 We are an elite team of investigators at the University of Edinburgh, the University of Nottingham and Canon Medical---powerhouses in AI, healthcare, natural sciences and industry.
 There are several reasons to join our team: